Barnard Castle Town Guide

 Egglestone Abbey

-A few minutes drive or a gentle walk from town, Egglestone Abbey sits on a quiet bend of the River Tees.
-Its medieval ruins are peaceful and full of character, with views of the river and open fields.
-It is one of the calmest places to visit near Barnard Castle.
-You can visit our full Egglestone Abbey guide here.
+A short drive or a gentle walk from the town, Egglestone Abbey sits on a quiet bend of the River Tees and feels a world away from the centre of Barnard Castle.
+The medieval ruins are peaceful and full of character, with open views across the river and surrounding fields.

 Egglestone Abbey medieval ruins near Barnard Castle with stone walls, open lawns and the River Tees below